Visit the Library and Archives

 The Museum provides guidance on travel logistics, local accommodations, food, and other aspects of planning a trip to the Museum and its exhibitions.
 Please consult that guidance for families, groups, or individuals.

 Search before you arrive

 Many steps of the research process can be completed prior to your arrival at the Museum.
-Advanced planning on your part will increase the amount of time you will have to work with the materials when you arrive on site.
-To identify materials of interest to you—both published and unpublished—find materials using our online tools.
+Advanced planning on your part will increase the amount of time you will have to work with the materials when you arrive on-site.
+To identify materials of interest to you—both published and unpublished—use our online tools.

 Reserve materials in advance

 Unless otherwise specified in the Library and Archives catalog, all Library materials are available on-site and do not require an appointment or advanced arrangements for use.
 On the other hand, archival materials are stored in various locations based on their preservation and housing needs and do require more time to prepare for a user.
 Therefore, whenever possible, you should request specific materials from the reference staff in advance of your arrival.

 There is no single list of Holocaust victims or survivors; tracing an individual through the Holocaust is a process of piecing together bits of information from a variety of sources.
 When available, the name of the town in which a particular individual resided prior to the war provides the most fruitful entry point to the available resources and can indicate the proper sources or existing records.
 Please contact the Museum’s Holocaust Survivors and Victims Resource Center to seek information about family members and trace their history.

 In order to examine archival collections, researchers are required to complete the researcher registration form.
 Valid government-issued photo identification is required.
 Researchers should review the reading room policies prior to registration.